Restaurant specials and menu updates

 Drop-in install on WordPress, Shopify, Wix, Squarespace, Webflow, Framer, Ghost, and any HTML-friendly stack.
 No build step, no developer needed.

 Plus 250+ other platforms via the embed snippet.
-If your site can render a <script> tag, it can render the Facebook Feed Widget: Embed Page Posts, Events, and Photos on Any Site.
+If your site can render a <script> tag, it can render the Facebook Feed Widget: Embed Page Posts on Any Site.

 Six things that matter when you are paying for a Facebook Page widget, not 30 features no one uses.